 Re-roll the icing trimmings and the remaining 800g chocolate icing to a large 4mm-thick circle.
 It needs to be large enough to cover the cake and sides.
 Use a rolling pin to drape the icing over the cake.
 Smooth it down with the palms of your hands and run a finger around the inside of the raised lip to push the icing into place.
 Trim the excess icing from the base of the cake with a sharp knife.

 Roll out the pink icing to a rough rectangle about 3mm thick, then cut to a 12cm x 30cm rectangle.
-Use a ruler and a sharp knife to cut the rectangle into 12cm strips of varying widths: 5mm, 2cm and 2.5cm.
-Brush each strip with a little water and carefully stick onto the side of the cake, gently pressing over the raised icing lip.
+Use a ruler and a sharp knife to cut the rectangle into 12cm strips of varying widths: 5mm, 2cm and 2½cm.
+Brush each strip with a little water and carefully stick on to the side of the cake, gently pressing over the raised icing lip.
 Trim with a sharp knife.
-Brush the chocolate coffee beans with a little water, then secure around the base of the cake to add a neat trim.

 Take the frozen truffle mixture out of the freezer and let stand for 5-10 minutes.
-Use the melon baller to scoop out little balls of the truffle mixture.
-If you're using a 1/2 tbsp metal measuring spoon, scoop out truffle halves, level with a knife and use a teaspoon to help release the halves, then press two together to make a ball.
+Use a melon baller to scoop out little balls of the truffle mixture or use a ½ tbsp metal measuring spoon to scoop out two halves, then press two together to make a ball.

-Put the different sprinkles in separate shallow bowls, then toss the truffles in the different coloured sprinkles to coat.
-Put the truffles and chocolate seashells in petits fours cases and place on top of the cake.
+Toss the truffles in different coloured sprinkles to coat.
+Put the truffles and chocolates in petits fours cases and place on top of the cake.
 Carefully pull up the sides of the ribbon and secure with a small knot.
 Tie the second ribbon in a bow, trim and secure on top of the knot with double-sided sticky tape.